6 things to do with used teabags

 Rubbing a just-damp used black teabag over pans or leaving a solution of used black teabags and water in a Japanese-style teapot can help keep them rust-free.
 The tannin acid reacts with the metal to form a seal, preventing it from oxidising.
 Genius!

 6. Knock on wood – restore and shine-up floorboards and furniture

 For spot marks and scratches on wood, try rubbing a damp used black teabag over the area.
 It will help to restore and blend the colour.
-The tannic acid in a solution of black tea will also bring back the shine to your wooden furnishings and floors.
+The tannic acid in a solution of black tea can also bring back the shine to your wooden furnishings and floors.

 Organic - Rainforest Alliance Certified

 The exact origins of tea are still somewhat of a mystery.
 However, legend has it that the Chinese Emperor Shen…$10.95 | Add to cart view in more detail

 Our pesticide-free black tea travels from leaf to cup in as little as four weeks, depending on the season.
 In…$12.95 | Add to cart view in more detail